astery/canva/pages/reflections.md

 Now we have minimal blocks to write acceptance tests.
 Let's create them and see how they fail.

-While I didn't have a confidence in the modules structure, I declare all of them in single file or even inside a test.
-After I'm sure that where will be no drastical changes, I extract them in appropriate files.
+While I didn't have confidence in the modules structure, I declared all of them in a single file or even inside a test.
+After I'm sure that there will not be drastical changes, I extract them in appropriate files.

 ### Defining Canvas module

-I want to have ability to compare different fill algorithms and canvas data holding structures, so I extract a Canvas protocol for that purpose.
+I want to have an ability to compare different fill algorithms and canvas data holding structures, so I extract a Canvas protocol for that purpose.

-Also in order to import types I will declare them distinct modules.
+Also in order to import types I will declare them in distinct modules.

 ### First Canvas module implementation

-For the first implemtation I would go by easiest path.
-I choose a Map to store canvas state, and a fill algorithm which recursively goes in four empty directions.
+For the first implemtation I would go by the easiest path.
+I chose a Map to store canvas state, and a filled algorithm which recursively went in four empty directions.

 ### Splitting canvas from render artifacts

-In the future, I want to be able to pass canvas structure for saving, and it is better to avoid passing where any render artifacts.
+In the future, I want to be able to pass canvas structure for saving, and it is better to avoid passing there any render artifacts.
 For that reason, I extract render and apply functions from the Canvas module to the new RenderContext protocol.
 But I still need that convenient structure to store operations and render context simultaneously, so let's emerge RenderableCanvas.

 ### Extracting access behaviour

-There is a wide class of fill algorithms that rely on "get/set points" access behaviour.
+There is a wide class of fill area algorithms that rely on "get/set points" access behaviour.
 I have an assumption that using :array module will give us a small boost in reading and a lesser memory footprint.

-If we talking about here is more performance gain we can get, when we shall go and try another algorithm for Flood operation, but access implementation touches all operations, so we start from here.
+If we are talking about the performance we can get, then we shall go and try another algorithm for Flood operation, but access implementation touches all the operations, therefore we start from here.

-Also, I want to pass algorithms as parameters to RenderContext as simple functions, it should help to test them in insolation (but on this stage my demands are covered with Canva integration test, so I'll use it only to test some specific edge cases), I will call that RenderContext
+Also I want to pass algorithms as parameters to RenderContext as simple functions, it should help to test them in insolation (but on this stage my demands are covered with Canva integration test, so I'll use it only to test some specific edge cases), I will call that RenderContext